alvinjchoi/user-flow-library/docs/tutorials/local-development.md

 - `screens` – hierarchical screen nodes
 - Triggers that maintain counts and materialised paths

-## 4. Create storage bucket
+## 4. Ensure storage buckets exist

-Execute `sql/CREATE_STORAGE_BUCKET.sql` in the Supabase SQL Editor.
-This provisions the `screenshots` bucket and the public policies needed for uploads.
+- Create a `screenshots` bucket in Supabase Storage (Dashboard → Storage → Create bucket) and make it public for read access.
+- To generate the `project-avatars` bucket and its policies, run `sql/how-to/SETUP_PROJECT_AVATARS_COMPLETE.sql` in the SQL Editor.

 ## 5. Optional: configure AI hotspot detection